Sage-Bionetworks/portalsDocs/articles/evaluation_queues.md

 Any Synapse entity may be submitted to an Evaluation Queue.

 In the R and Python examples, you need to know the ID of the evaluation queue.
 This ID must be provided to you by administrators of the queue.
 The submission function takes **two optional parameters**: `name` and `team`.
 Name can be provided to customize the submission.
+The submission name is often used by participants to identify their submissions.
 If a name is not provided, the name of the entity being submitted will be used.
+As an example, if you submit a File named testfile.txt, and the name of the submission isn't specified, it will default to testfile.txt.
 Team names can be provided to recognize a group of contributors.

 ##### Python